Draco18s/PF2StatisticsData/README.md

 Clone the repo, open in Unity 2019, open the Assets/Resources/ folder and right-click on either the monster, classes, or hazard folders and navigate to Create -> Pathfinder -> Character, Monster, or Hazard

+When done, push to your clone, and create a pull request back to mine.
+Try not to PR the ProjectVersion.txt or other non-asset files, but not a huge deal.

 ![Create menu](./docs/menu.png "Create menu")

 Name the asset and then start editing it in the inspector.